Ole Miss stuns Stanford, reaches first Sweet 16 in 16 years

 The Cardinal had reached 14 straight Sweet 16s and hadn’t lost in the first or second rounds since No. 10 seed Florida State shocked the fifth-seeded Cardinal 68-61 at Maples Pavilion in the second round exactly 16 years ago to the day before on March 19, 2007.

 Cameron Brink came back from a one-game absence because of a stomach bug to finish with 20 points, 13 rebounds and seven blocked shots, but Stanford never led and tried to come from behind all night.
-The program’s career blocks leader, she finished with 118 on the season and has 297 total.
+The program’s career blocks leader, the junior star finished with 118 on the season and has 297 total.

+“Cam wasn’t 100% today but I thought she really battled,” VanDerveer said.

 Stanford had won 21 consecutive NCAA games on its home floor and is 41-5 all-time at Maples during March Madness.

-Ole Miss led the entire first half on the way to a 29-20 lead at the break at raucous Maples Pavilion, where the crowd went wild when Brink blocked three straight shots in the same sequence by Rita Igbokwe midway through the second quarter.
+Ole Miss led the entire first half on the way to a 29-20 advantage at the break at raucous Maples Pavilion, where the crowd went wild when Brink blocked three straight shots in the same sequence by Rita Igbokwe midway through the second quarter.
 About two minutes later, Igbokwe grabbed at her mouth after being hit.

 The Rebels got a scare when senior guard Myah Taylor went down hard grabbing at her chest with 6:41 left in the third after colliding with Francesca Belibi while moving to defend Indya Nivar.
 After a short break to catch her breath, Taylor was back running the point.

-The fourth-best team in the Southeastern Conference and runner-up in the conference tournament to No. 1 South Carolina, Ole Miss has regularly faced bigger teams and physical tests.

-The Rebels declared from Day 1 in the Bay Area they were ready to get defensive to make their mark on the NCAA Tournament.
+The Rebels declared from Day 1 arriving in the Bay Area they were ready to play their tenacious defense to make a mark on the NCAA Tournament.
 Stanford’s layups regularly rolled out.
 The Cardinal got called for repeated offensive fouls.
+They made mistakes when it mattered most.

+“It brought tears to my eyes,” said Gladstone McPhee, coach McPhee-McCuin’s father.
+“It’s beautiful.
+This is what you wait for.”

-BIG PICTURE Ole Miss: Proud parents Gladstone and Daisy cheered on fifth-year coach McPhee-McCuin as her team reached the second round after last year’s first-round exit by South Dakota.
+BIG PICTURE Ole Miss: Parents Gladstone and Daisy cheered on fifth-year coach McPhee-McCuin as her team reached the second round after last year’s first-round exit by South Dakota.
 Her daughters, 10-year-old Yasmine and Yuri, 5, rooted the team all the way, with Yasmine yelling, “That’s my mom!” when Ole Miss came out before tipoff. … The Rebels advanced to the Elite Eight in 2007.
 After grabbing 24 offensive rebounds in the win against Gonzaga, the Rebels crashed the boards again to create second chances with 20 more.

 Stanford: The Cardinal also never led in the first half of 55-46 loss at USC on Jan.
 15. … They had a 14-game home winning streak since a 76-71 overtime loss to No. 1 South Carolina on Nov.
-20.
+20. … VanDerveer announced Jump plans to return for another year of eligibility.
+Jones will turn pro and Belibi has been accepted into a program at Harvard.

 AP March Madness coverage: https://apnews.com/hub/march-madness and https://apnews.com/hub/ap-top-25-womens-college-basketball-poll and https://twitter.com/AP_Top25